Most 2026 planning starts with budgets, headcount, and growth targets. That makes sense.

 Prediction #1: Manual intake and scheduling will become a retention problem.

-Copy/paste workflows and form chasing won’t just create errors—they’ll burn out staff.
-In 2026, the operational “tax” on front-desk and admin teams will get more attention because it’s visible in turnover and patient experience.
+Copy/pasting workflows and tracking forms not only leads to errors, they’ll exhaust staff.
+In 2026, the operational burden on front-desk and administrative teams will gain more attention due to turnover and the patient experience.

 What to do now:

 Compliance documentation will keep expanding (policies, training, vendor docs, approvals).
-Organizations that don’t centralize and track it will keep having audit fire drills.
+Organizations that don’t centralize and track it will keep having audit crises.

-• Track approvals and version history so evidence is easy to pull.
+- Maintain records of approvals and version history so evidence is easy to access.

-How ProsperSpark helps: streamlined intake/admin systems + clean documentation workflows that make audits routine.
+How ProsperSpark helps: streamline intake and administrative systems plus organized documentation workflows make audits routine.

 Energy & Utilities: Field-to-Office Data Integrity and Faster Reporting Cycles